pierre-vigier/Perl6-Math-Matrix/README.md

     my $r = $matrix.rank( );
-    rank is the number of independent row or column vectors or als calles independent dimensions
+    rank is the number of independent row or column vectors or also called independent dimensions
     (thats why this command is sometimes calles dim)

 method kernel